shaleen-wonder-ent/user-guides/App_mod_Fabric_non_Fabric_AI_Landing_Zone_Centric_Cloud_Agnostic._V1.md

 <a name="option3-lz"></a>
 ### 5.2 Complete Landing Zone (Portable)

 The landing zone follows the same hub-and-spoke model but uses portable networking and Kubernetes as the core compute layer, combined with Azure SaaS services (Power BI Embedded, GitHub Actions) that are consumable from any cloud.
-When deployed on Azure, managed services (AKS, Azure Database for PostgreSQL, Azure Blob) are used — but the compute and analytics layers are re-deployable on any cloud.
+When deployed on Azure, managed services (AKS, Azure Database for PostgreSQL, Azure Blob Storage) are used.
+When deployed on AWS, substitute with EKS, RDS PostgreSQL, and S3.
+On GCP, use GKE, Cloud SQL, and GCS.
+On-prem, use self-managed K8s, PostgreSQL, and MinIO.
+The compute and analytics layers are re-deployable on any cloud — only the infrastructure provisioning (IaC) and storage connector configuration change.

 ```
 Cloud Provider (Azure / AWS / GCP / On-Prem)